jragard/nba_bet_react/README.md

 <br>
 <br>

-# 3. Run Project Locally
+# Run Project Locally

 #### Start local server in nba_bet_server directory

 `cd` into the nba_bet_server directory you previously forked and cloned.
-If you have not yet successfully installed all the necessary dependencies, [follow this guide](#-1.-install-dependencies) If you have not yet successfully forked/cloned both the nba_bet_server and nba_bet_react repositories, [get them here](#-2.-fork-and-clone-repositories).
+If you have not yet successfully installed all the necessary dependencies, [follow this guide](#-install-dependencies) If you have not yet successfully forked/cloned both the nba_bet_server and nba_bet_react repositories, [get them here](#-fork-and-clone-repositories).